alohadancemeow/next-level-blog/README.md

 ## :wave: Hi there !

-**alohadancemoew** : A blog for documenting my learning, and sharing my knowledge. :v:
+**alohadancemoew** : A personal blog for documenting my learning, and sharing my knowledge. :v:

 - Start developing: